SamotsvetyForecasting/optimal-scoring/2-amplify-samotsvety/amplify-samotsvety.md

 In this working paper, we outline an alternative incentivization method, "amplify Samotsvety"[^1], which roughly looks as follows:

 - There is a trusted central authority which cares about its long-term reputation.
 This central authority is trusted, but has limited capacity.
 - Forecasters are then rewarded according to a scheme where they forecast on all questions, the central authority predicts on only a few questions chosen randomly, and then forecasters are rewarded according to the proximity of their predictions to that central authority.

+Towards the middle of the paper, we also point out that the "central authority" doesn't have to be particularly privileged or more trusted than the rest; the core feature is rather that some forecasters predict other forecasters and the second group of forecasters predicts reality.

 This scheme has the advantage that forecasters can be rewarded speedily for questions which either have no objective resolution or happen far in the future.
 In addition, if the trusted authority has long horizons, it can be rewarded when the question resolves in the future, or according to the best guess of a future forecasting system.

 [^1]: Samotsvety is Russian for "semi-precious stones".
 It is also the name of a forecasting team in which the authors are involved.

 # Description of the method